rackberg/flutter_pdf_renderer/README.md

 # flutter_pdf_renderer

 Flutter Plugin to render a PDF file.
-Currently supports Android only.

-iOS support will be available soon.
+Supports both Android and iOS.

 ## Getting Started
 In your flutter project add the dependency: